 2. Wait and See

-If a valuable tree appears to be a borderline case, resist the temptation to simply cut it down and be done with it.
-In such cases, it may be best to stand back for a while and think it over.
+If a valuable tree appears to be a borderline case, resist the temptation to cut it down.
+It may be best to stand back and think it over in such cases.
 Remember that time is on your side.
-After careful pruning of broken branches, give the tree some time to recover.
+After carefully pruning broken branches, give the tree time to recover.
 A final decision can be made later.
+Here are some examples.

 On the Fence

 A mature shade tree can usually survive the loss of one major limb.
 Prune the broken branch back to the trunk.
-In the months to follow, monitor large wounds closely for signs of decay.
-Learn how to repair and prevent future damage
+In the following months, monitor large wounds closely for signs of decay.
+Learn how to repair and prevent future damage.

 Easy Does It